actuated/pass-survey/README.md

 **--only-custom** disables the (other) built-in dictionaries.
 It will use `dictionaries/custom.txt`, or the file specified with `--dict [dictionaryfilename]`.

 **-v** specifies verbose output.
-While doing dictionary checks, the current dictionary and line being checked is shown as it runs.
-Without this option, that line keeps getting overwritten, regardless of whether there are 0 or more hits.
-With this option, lines with hits are retained, and the scrolling attempts move down a line.
+During dictionary checks, this will display each dictionary search string that hit, along with the number of times it hit.
+Without `-v`, dictionary check output will only show the start time, the start of each dictionary, and the end time.

 # Dictionary Checks